alexfikl/uvt-letterhead/README.md

 # UVT Letterhead in LaTeX

-This is a reproduction of the UVT (West University of Timisoara) letterhead in Latex.
+This is a reproduction of the UVT (West University of Timișoara) letterhead in Latex.
 It uses the UVT [branding](https://www.uvt.ro/en/dcimi/identitate-vizuala/) and [replicates this document](https://docs.google.com/document/d/1qyRK3fjVANnRFPRCYI8VLL42Ay-z07ZM/edit).